MattJones-Cloudticity/policies/source/sections/07-systems_access_policy.md

    5. If the task is approved, the Security Officer then marks the task as Complete, adding any pertinent notes required.
    6. Review of user access is monitored on a quarterly basis using Teamwork reporting to assess compliance with above policy.
 5. Any Cloudticity workforce member can request change of access using the process outlined in [§7.2](07-systems_access_policy.md#72-access-establishment-and-modification).
 6. Access to production systems is controlled using centralized user management and authentication.
+This serves as our documented list of authorized users of information assets.
 7. Temporary accounts are not used unless absolutely necessary for business purposes.
    * Accounts are reviewed every 90 days to assure temporary accounts are not left unnecessarily.
    * Accounts that are inactive for over 90 days are removed.